Game Framework

 Interactive Login

-# Standard interactive login
+# Standard interactive login (device flow)

 game login